1 9 5 5 – 1 9 6 7 (UK)

 Launched in ITV’s very first week by Val Parnell, the first Palladium show in 1955 was presented by Tommy Trinder and starred the legendary Lancashire Lass, Gracie Fields, and American singing sensation Guy Mitchell.

-Regular ingredients of the show were the high-kicking Tiller Girls at the start, the game ‘Beat The Clock’ in the middle, and the famous ending where all the stars of the evening’s show would wave frantically and grin inanely from a revolve in the centre of the stage.
+Regular ingredients of the show – broadcast from the world’s most famous variety theatre – were the high-kicking Tiller Girls at the start, the game ‘Beat The Clock’ in the middle, and the famous ending where all the stars of the evening’s show would wave frantically and grin inanely from a revolve in the centre of the stage.

 ‘Beat The Clock’ was based on an American quiz show of the same name and involved married couples (picked from the theatre audience) playing silly games which they had to complete within a set time period with a chance of winning a £1,800 jackpot.